Please be patient as we set up and adjust to our brand new registration program. Thank you!

 Verso l'Alto: Toward the Top with Fr.
 Bryce Sibley

 AYF is slowly approaching, and we want you to join us in prayer for the success of the event.
 Because this year's Abbey Youth Festival falls on the feast day of St. Patrick, we are asking for his intercession as we pray on the 17th of every month the St. Patrick's Breastplate Prayer.
 Let us join together praying for our spiritual preparedness and the spiritual preparation for AYF!

-The Abbey Youth Festival is an apostolic service of Saint Joseph Abbey and Seminary College.
+Established in 2001, the Abbey Youth Festival is an apostolic outreach of the Saint Joseph Abbey and Seminary College.
 It is designed to provide young people with an opportunity to experience a day of prayer and faith formation with an exposure to the Benedictine tradition.
-Its focus is evangelization and vocational discernment by means of Liturgy, prayer, worship, music and education appropriate for Catholic young people ages 13 and up!
+Its focus is evangelization and vocational discernment by means of Liturgy, prayer, worship, music, and education appropriate for Catholic young people.

 Abbey Youth Fest began in 2001 under the leadership of Dr. Chris Baglow and a dedicated seminarian task force.
 The seminarians of Saint Joseph Seminary College continue to play a vital part in the production of AYF in conjunction with the seminary staff.
 It has, in 12 short years, turned into the largest event in the Archdiocese of New Orleans, drawing nearly 250 different groups from all across the south and surpassing 4500 participants per year for the last few years.
 AYF is an event you don't want to miss!

 The Chapel of Saint John Paul II is now a permanent feature of the Abbey Youth Festival.
 Each year AYF converts the old Abbey saw mill into a place of prayer for the thousands of teens who participate in the festival.
 Adoration of the Blessed Sacrament and the Sacrament of Reconciliation are available in the AYF chapel area.